raspberrypilearning/python-web-server-with-flask/en/step_6.md

 Websites like Facebook, YouTube and BBC News have dynamic content: these websites show different content within the same template.

-Now you will create a new route on your website so that when you go to `http://127.0.0.1/hello/name`, the page will show you a personal greeting.
-So for example, `/hello/Dana/` displays 'Hello Dana!'.
+Now you will create a new route on your website so that the page will show you a personalised greeting.
 --- task ---

-Add a new route to your application:
+Open `app.py` and add a new route to your application:

 --- code ---
 ---